FAQ

 You can reset your potential duplicates in Hydrus in duplicates processing:

-Then, you also have to reset your search cache with --clear-search-cache
+Then, you should also reset your search cache with --clear-search-cache

 My file failed to hash